openblockchains/awesome-ico-truths/README.md

-# Awsome Initial Coin Offerings (ICO) Truths - The Art of the Steal - The Scammers' Big Lies
+_The Art of the Steal - The Scammers' Big Lies_

+# Awsome Initial Coin Offerings (ICO) Truths

 ## Big Lie #1 - ICO tokens are like bitcoins